Historical balances

 * The feature does not retain pre-deployment history.
 Snapshots start at the asset deployment block.

 * Checkpoints persist for the asset's lifetime.
-Burning a holder's full balance writes a zero checkpoint; later mints to the same wallet write new checkpoints starting from zero.
+Burning or redeeming a holder's full balance writes a zero checkpoint; later mints to the same wallet write new checkpoints starting from zero.

 ## Troubleshooting [#troubleshooting]